AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-venatori-problems.md

 I stepped inside the plate glass death trap and pressed myself up against the back of the elevator and closed my eyes as I tried to calm my breathing.
 I hated elevators.
 I wished Alex was here.
 And then I remembered seeing him and then his friend, Benji.
 Benji said they were just friends but I was starting to doubt it.
 Alex looked like he was enjoying his company and they were having dinner together.

 The elevator stopped and I rushed out before the goons.
 I sighed as I waited for them to come out of the elevator.
 They glared at me like I was some sort of aberration.
 And I guess I was.
 I was a weirdo here and I was okay with that.
-The stepped in front of me again and I followed them into a lavious room tha
+The stepped in front of me again and I followed them into a lavious room that was more home than it was office.
+Some Venatori

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMjU3MTI1MDUsMTMzNTEwOTUyNiwxNT
+eyJoaXN0b3J5IjpbLTE5MTcxMTUzNDEsMTMzNTEwOTUyNiwxNT
 g5NDY3MTk2LC0xNDE1NTMxMzI2LDE4Mjk4NjQzMDEsMTk0MDQx
 ODQsLTc5MTUyNDQzMiwtMTU1OTU0NDAzMSwtMjYwMTQ3ODkwLD
 E4MzEyNDUyNTAsMjA4OTU0Nzk2NywtMTkxOTk5MzUyMywtMTQ2